 High School Graduation Requirements in Alaska

-In Alaska, high school students must earn at least 21 credits to graduate.
-The State Board of Education & Early Development requires students to earn four credits in language arts, two credits in science, two in math and one credit in health/physical education.
-Graduates must also have three credits in social studies, including one-half credit in Alaska history which students can earn by demonstrating mastery of the state standards.
+In Alaska, high school students must earn at least 22.5 credits to graduate.
+The State Board of Education & Early Development requires students to earn four credits in English, three credits in science, three in math and two credits in health/physical education.
+Graduates must also have three-and-a-half credits in social studies, including one-half credit in Alaska history which students can earn by demonstrating mastery of the state standards.